 It is reiterated here that Section 6 of the Pollution of the Sea by Oil Act 1972, Sub-section 9(4) of the Protection of the Sea (Discharge of Oil from Ships) Act 1981, new Section 269N in Section 52 of the Navigation Amendment Act No 98 of 1979 and Sub-clause 9(6) of this Bill are precedents for this provision.
 The Crown would not institute proceedings if it were aware of the existence of any of the abovementioned defences.
-Similarly, a ship owner or master would not permit proceedings to be instituted that would interfere with the earning power of his ship if he can produce such defences and therefore avoid legal action.
+Similarly, it is considered that a ship owner or master would draw the attention of authorities to circumstances under which those defences would apply, thereby preventing institution of proceedings in the first place.
 It is therefore considered that this construction best ensures that only actions with a real chance of success are brought.